iluvgirlswithglasses/linux-desktop-gremlin/README.md

 - Works on both X11 (with picom) and Hyprland (with XWayland).
 - Interactive controls:
     - **Drag & Drop:** 🖱️ Click and drag your gremlins to move 'em.
-    - **Walk**: ⌨️ Cursor-following does not work in Wayland 🥺🥺🥺.
+    - **Walk**: ⌨️ ~Cursor-following does not work in Wayland 🥺🥺🥺~.
 So hover your mouse over the gremlins, then use W/A/S/D to make 'em skedaddle 💨💨.
     - **Secret Move:** 💃 Right-click to see what happens.
 (It's Mambo time 😎😎)
     - **Headpats:** 🖐️ You can pat their head by clicking the top hotspot.
 (Still looking for a Mambo patting animation, send help.)

+> Note: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
+I'll implement it as soon as I can.

 # Some differences between this and KurtVelasco's Desktop Gremlins

-Aside from the differences that originate from platform problems (e.g. cursor-following doesn't work on Wayland), I also made some changes to the animation flow so as to fit my preferences.
+Aside from the differences that originate from platform problems, I also made some changes to the animation flow so as to fit my preferences.
 I don't think it's noticable, I just want to clearly announce that these discrepancies are not bugs, but intended features.

 Also, for anyone who wants to dive in and tinker: I took KurtVelasco's original state management code and refactored it from a pile of if-else into a clean, classic Finite State Machine.
 If you want to add your own animations or change the logic, just check out the `animation_tick` method in `gremlin.py`.
 It's deadass simple.
 Go wild.